AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Methods

 \subsubsection{Semantic Guided Adapter}

-Motivated by the decoupled cross-attention \cite{Ip-adapter}, the SGA module introduces an adaptive mechanism to incorporate an additional targeted text prompt \( T_t \) as input, indicating the specific anomaly to be generated.
-Unlike previous approaches using solely image features as the prior \cite{Ip-adapter, Uni-controlnet}, which often miss critical details in subtle anomaly regions with low signal-to-noise ratios, SGA relies on a richer, semantically focused representation, \textit{i.e.}, cross-modal semantic features produced by CSM, which captures fine-grained anomaly details essential for accurate synthesis.
+Using solely image features as the prior \cite{Ip-adapter, Uni-controlnet}, previous approaches often miss critical details in subtle anomaly regions with low signal-to-noise ratios.
+Motivated by this, SGA relies on a richer, semantically focused representation, \textit{i.e.}, cross-modal semantic features produced by CSM, which captures fine-grained anomaly details essential for accurate synthesis.
+Concretely, based on the decoupled cross-attention \cite{Ip-adapter}, SGA introduces an adaptive mechanism to incorporate an additional targeted text prompt \( T_t \) as input.

-To facilitate classifier-free guidance \cite{CFG}, similar to text conditioning, SGA employs random dropout during training.
+To facilitate classifier-free guidance \cite{CFG}, SGA employs random dropout during training.
 This process involves occasionally setting cross-modal semantic features to zero, allowing the model to jointly learn both conditional and unconditional prompts.
 The enhanced cross-attention mechanism for integrating text and cross-modal semantic features is defined as:

 where $\gamma$ is a weight to balance these two terms. $\mathcal{S}$ is the function of Softmax. \( Q \), \( K \), and \( V \) are the query, key, and value matrices for the attention operation applied to text cross-attention, while \( K^{\prime} \) and \( V^{\prime} \) correspond to cross-modal attention.
-Given the query features \( Z \) and cross-modal semantic features \( C^{\prime} \), the query matrix \( Q \) is defined as \( Q = ZW_q \), with \( K^{\prime} = C^{\prime} W_k^{\prime} \) and \( V^{\prime} = C^{\prime} W_v^{\prime} \).
+Given the query features \( Z \) and cross-modal semantic features \( F_c \), the query matrix \( Q \) is defined as \( Q = ZW_q \), with \( K^{\prime} = F_c W_k^{\prime} \) and \( V^{\prime} = F_c W_v^{\prime} \).
 Notably, only \( W_k^{\prime} \) and \( W_v^{\prime} \) are trainable parameters, focusing the adaptation on cross-modal information.
 During training, only the parameters of the SGA and \( e_g \) are optimized, while the pre-trained diffusion model and VLM parameters remain frozen.
 The entire AnomalyControl pipeline is trained on image-text pairs of anomaly images, with a training objective based on the original Stable Diffusion work: